mirage/mirage-www/tmpl/blog/xen-block-devices-with-mirage.md

 Luckily there is already an
 ["mmap" implementation](https://github.com/mirage/xen-disk/blob/master/src/backend.ml#L63)
-in xen-disk; all we need to do is tweak it slightly.
+in `xen-disk`; all we need to do is tweak it slightly.
 In the "open-disk" function we simply need to set "shared" to "false" to achieve the behaviour we want i.e.